FluxML/fluxml.github.io/getting_started.md

 ## What's next

 Congratulations!
-You have created your first model and ran a training step using Flux.
+You have created written and trained a model using Flux.
 Now, you can continue exploring Flux's capabilities:

 * [60-minute blitz tutorial](tutorials/2020/09/15/deep-learning-flux.html) is a quick intro to Flux loosely based on [PyTorch's tutorial](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).
 * [Flux Model Zoo](https://github.com/FluxML/model-zoo) contains various demonstrations of Flux.